-In this remarkable video a little girl stares down a lion at New Zealand's Wellington Zoo.
-In the comments there were those of course who were outraged that a parent would keep on filming when their child is obviously being threatened by a giant lion, but others (like me) saw it differently:
+Watch the video as a little girl stares down a lion at New Zealand's Wellington Zoo.
+In the comments there were those of course who were outraged that a parent would keep on filming when their child is obviously being threatened by a giant lion, but others saw it differently (I'm with BB):

 Dee in New Zealand wrote: "What an annoying life, kids knocking on your windows and people staring into your lounge."